Contact Us for a Free Consultation (213) 542-0979

 • Defendants with previous convictions for serious crimes;

-• Defendants required to register as sex offenders for prior sex offense convictions.
+• Defendants are required to register as sex offenders for prior sex offense convictions.

-A wobbler is a California offense that may be charged as either a misdemeanor or a felony at the prosecutor's discretion.
-This usually depends on the facts of the case and the criminal history of the defendant.
-The prosecutor is thus unable to charge certain offenses as felonies and these offenses are charged as misdemeanors.
+A 'wobbler' is a California offense that can be charged as either a misdemeanor or a felony at the prosecutor's discretion.
+The decision usually hinges on the specific circumstances of the case and the defendant's criminal history.
+However, Proposition 47 has limited the prosecutor's ability to charge certain offenses as felonies, leading to them being charged as misdemeanors.

 Related Content: